 How has Coronavirus affected Right to Work Checks?

-Since the Covid-19 outbreak the Government has temporarily adjusted the requirements of carrying out an adequate right to work check, with a view to making it easier for employers.
+Since the Covid-19 outbreak the Government has temporarily adjusted the requirements of carrying out an adequate right to work check on new starters, with a view to making it easier for employers.

 The following temporary changes have been made: